 What is self-regulation?

-The subject of self-regulation is complex, but, in simple terms, it could be described as the ability to manage your own energy states, emotions, behaviours and attention, in a socially acceptable way.
-Self-regulation skills enable us to plan, think, problem solve, interact with others, monitor and control our own behaviour, adjusting the ways in which we behave according to where we are.
+The subject of self-regulation is complex, but, in simple terms, it could be described as the ability to recognise and manage your own energy states, emotions, behaviours and attention, in a socially acceptable way.
+Self-regulation and executive function skills enable us to plan, think, problem solve, interact with others, monitor and control our own behaviour, adjusting the ways in which we behave according to where we are.

-The Department for Education (DfE) is piloting proposed changes to the Early Years Foundation Stage (EYFS) in England.
-Under the proposed changes, the seven areas of learning and development will remain the same but early learning goals (ELGs) will change.
-Proposed changes to the prime area of learning of Personal, Social and Emotional Development (PSED) mean that the current ELGs of ‘making relationships’, ‘self-confidence and self-awareness’, and ‘managing feelings and behaviour’ will change to ‘self-regulation’, ‘managing self’, and ‘building relationships.’
+The Early Years Foundation Stage (EYFS) reforms have included terms such as self-regulation and executive for the first time.
+Under the reforms the seven areas of learning and development remain the same but early learning goals (ELGs) have changed.
+The prime area of learning of Personal, Social and Emotional Development (PSED) specifically links to this blog.
+Changes to PSED change the current aspects and ELGs of 'making relationships', 'self-confidence and self-awareness', and 'managing feelings and behaviour' to new ELGs of 'self-regulation', 'managing self', and 'building relationships'.

 We are not born with self-regulation skills

 Though we’re not born with them, babies have the ability to learn self-regulation skills.
 In their earliest years, babies and young children benefit most from tuned-in adults who can help soothe them when they are feeling hungry, tired, thirsty, lonely and afraid, etc. Parents and carers handling babies in a caring and sensitive way are helping to build important brain connections for self-regulation and resilience in their new-born’s brains.

 We can support babies and young children in many ways.
 If babies are fed, changed and cuddled in a kind and timely way, they are learning that they are meaningful, that they can rely on others and that their distress can be eased.
 This helps form the positive foundations of self-regulation.